 The present gardens were begun on a wet February weekend in 2001, when Adam and partner Karen Guthrie planted a hedgerow of native plants along a boundary between the edge of Grizedale Forest and Lawson Park.
 Largely unplanned at this early stage, a half acre ornamental area immediately in front of the farmhouse has developed from many seed-grown perennials propagated by Karen (a lifelong keen gardener) as time and finances allowed.
 Keen to avoid replicating a traditional Lake District garden, the experimental plantings are in constant flux, influenced in turn by modern European prairie plantings, Japanese garden design and observations of the wild landscape in the immediate vicinity.
 The garden areas are classified as 'Ornamental Gardens' or 'Productive Gardens'.
 As the plan to develop Lawson Park as Grizedale's head-quarters has emerged, the ambition of the garden has increased.
 It now seeks to articulate the philosophical aims of the organisation and act as a test-bed for new farming / horticultural practices and artists' projects.
 Landscape architect Lyn Kinnear was among the earliest advisors, and more recently designer Becky Sobell has contributed ideas.
 The gardens (both productive and ornamental) have now burgeoned to occupy some 5 acres and are a much-admired part of the local landscape.
 From 2006 - 2008 professional gardener George Watson joined Karen and Adam part-time.
 Work parties and volunteers are an important part of the annual maintenance regime now, with all residents and staff on site working on the land for a period each week.

-In 2014/15 Stephen Rae gardened with us, and in 2015 Grace Holland joined as a part-time gardener.
+In 2014/15 Stephen Rae gardened with us, and in 2015 Grace Holland and Ann-Catherine Andersson joined as part-time gardeners.